 There is considerable variation in survival between the different diagnostic groups.
-Bone tumours and soft tissue sarcomas have the lowest survival overall – with a five-year survival of 56 percent and 61 percent respectively.
+Bone tumours and soft tissue sarcomas have the lowest survival overall – with a five-year survival of 56% and 61% respectively.

 Survival is significantly lower in TYAs than in children for several cancer types, including bone tumours and soft tissue sarcomas.

-The difference in survival is particularly marked in patients with acute lymphoblastic leukaemia (ALL), which has a five-year survival rate of 92 percent in children and 61 percent in TYA.
+The difference in survival is particularly marked in patients with acute lymphoblastic leukaemia (ALL), which has a five-year survival rate of 92% in children and 61% in TYA.

-The TYA group also fare worse with acute myeloid leukaemia (AML), which has a survival rate of 69 percent survival in children and 57 percent in TYA.
-In ALL, and to a lesser extent AML, five-year survival decreases markedly with age from 0 to 49 years.
+The TYA group also fare worse with acute myeloid leukaemia (AML), which has a survival rate of 69% in children and 57% in TYA.
+In ALL, and to a lesser extent AML, 5-year survival decreases markedly with age from 0-49 years.

 For brain tumours however, survival is higher in the TYA group (at 82 percent) than either the younger or the older age groups.